 A vertical farm grows plants and produce in a vertical orientation, maximizing the use of the location's square footage.
-Most often this is achieved through the use of growing shelves suspended on a wall or fence.
+Most often this is achieved through the use of growing shelves or towers.

-Because vertical farming uses so little space, it is a popular and preferred method for roof-top and other urban forms of agriculture.
+Because vertical farming uses so little space, it is a popular method of controlled environment and urban agriculture.